Serve this spicy Garlic & Herb Olive Oil Bread Dip with a crusty french baguette or crostini and you will be the talk of the dinner table.

 - Check for the harvest date (this is different from the “sell by” or “best by” date).
 The more recent the date, the fresher the oil and the longer it will last.
 Olive oil has a shelf life of 2 years.

 - Check for a seal of approval from an olive oil organization.
 This guarantees quality.

 - Look for low amounts of free fatty acids and a high polyphenol content.
-If an oil doesn’t list fatty acids on it’s ingredients label, put it back on the shelf.
-The level of fatty acids are an indication of the quality of the fruit used (the lower the better).
+If an oil doesn’t list fatty acids on its ingredients label, put it back on the shelf.
+The level of fatty acids is an indication of the quality of the fruit used (the lower the better).
 A high polyphenol content contributes to the amount of heart-healthy antioxidants in olive oil.

 How long with olive oil dip last?

-Because there of the cheese and liquid in this olive oil bread dip, it needs to be stored in the fridge.
-Store in an airtight jar or container for up to 1 weeks in the fridge.
+Because of the cheese and liquid in this olive oil bread dip, it needs to be stored in the fridge.
+Store in an airtight jar or container for up to 1 week in the fridge.
 Let the oil come to room temperature and shake it up before serving.

 Have this Bread Dip on hand for a quick pre-dinner snack whether you’re hosting 20 of your closest friends or simply your family of 4.
 It will be an elegant way to start any meal, and a great way to tide your guests over until the main course is served.

 Or if you’re like me, pour some in a bowl and slice up some bread and pound it for breakfast.
-No judgement here.
+No judgment here.